Living with POTS: Finding Treatment That Supports You

 And beneath the physical symptoms, there’s something even more depleting: the emotional toll of not being believed.

 You may have been told it’s “all in your head,” or that you’re just sensitive or lazy.
-But what you’re living with is real — and it has a clear neurological basis.
-POTS is a disorder of the autonomic nervous system, the part of the body responsible for regulating things like heart rate, blood pressure, and digestion.
-In people with POTS, the system becomes dysfunctional, often leading to an exaggerated increase in heart rate when transitioning from lying to standing.²
+But what you’re living with is real, and it has a neurological basis.
+POTS is a disorder of the autonomic nervous system, the part of the body responsible for regulating heart rate, blood pressure, and digestion.
+In people with POTS, that system can become dysfunctional, leading to an exaggerated increase in heart rate when moving from lying down to standing.2

 There’s grief in this, too: grieving the life you had before your body changed.
 Maybe you were athletic.
 Maybe you had a social life you loved, or a career you were building.
-And now, even simple things — walking the dog, standing in line, taking a shower — can leave you drained or collapsing.
+And now even simple things, like walking the dog, standing in line, or taking a shower, can leave you drained.

 What Is POTS, and Why Does It Affect So Many Areas of Life?

-At its core, POTS is a form of dysautonomia — a disorder of the autonomic nervous system, which controls things your body is supposed to regulate automatically: heart rate, blood pressure, digestion, temperature, and more.
-When you have POTS, this system doesn’t respond the way it should, especially when you shift from lying down to standing up.
-That change in posture causes your heart to speed up excessively — often by 30 beats per minute or more within 10 minutes of standing, even without a drop in blood pressure.²
+POTS is a form of dysautonomia, meaning the autonomic nervous system isn’t regulating as smoothly as it should.
+This system controls functions your body normally manages automatically, including heart rate, blood pressure, digestion, and temperature.
+When you have POTS, symptoms often intensify when you move from lying down to standing.
+A hallmark feature is a rapid rise in heart rate, often 30 beats per minute or more within 10 minutes of standing, even without a drop in blood pressure.2

-What that feels like can vary from person to person, but most describe symptoms like:
+What that feels like can vary, but many people describe symptoms such as:

 - Lightheadedness or near-fainting when standing